 (1) Pack the essentials so you don’t have to shop around when you get there

 Bring the practical items with you, as luggage weight allowance permits, so you are ready to hit the beach on day one and prepared for any urgent needs.
-Pack any medicines you may need, along with a compact first aid kit, and make sure to bring along beach essentials such as sunscreen, a rash vest, beach shoes and a couple of sunhats.
-If you have particular brands you prefer to use for your baby or toddler, I’d recommend bringing your own toiletries since the selection at the local shops can be limited.
+Pack any medicines you may need and make sure to bring along beach essentials such as sunscreen, a rash vest, beach shoes and a couple of sunhats.
+If you have particular brands for toiletries you prefer to use for your baby or toddler, I’d recommend bringing your own since the selection at the local shops can be limited.

 I usually pack in the suitcase several diapers, a couple of swim diapers and a pack of wet wipes, enough to last for the first day and to give us time to settle in before heading over to a shop to stock up.
-Food Pantry sells a wide selection of diapers and wet wipes.
-You can find baby and toddler size rash vests and other beach gear at Little People (located in the Outrigger Hotel) and Quicksilver, but you may prefer to shop around at home for better deals.
+Food Pantry is the most convenient place when staying in Waikiki with a toddler for essentials, including a wide selection of diapers and wet wipes.
+You can find baby and toddler size rash vests and other beach gear at the local shops (such as Quiksilver), but you may prefer to shop around at home for better deals.
 Most ABC Stores have a small household section stocked with sponges, small bottles of washing liquid and laundry detergent.